“TABOO TOPIC 2 - The Taboo Topics about creating for Self Publish clients - Pt2”

 An art director friend of mine once when his publishing company hired me the first time years ago, told me, that hiring an illustrator should be the same as going to the dentist or leave your car at the mechanic.

 We don´t go to the dentist or to the mechanic and demand our teeth to be designed or our car to be repaired based on how we think they should do their jobs, just because we are paying them to do it.

 Are you going to teach the dentist how to fix your mouth and ask for specifics on how he should design a tooth if you have one replaced?

 So why hiring an illustrator should be different?

-It´s actually not; in the traditional professional publishing field.
+It´s actually not different; in the traditional professional publishing field.

-Once again only on the new Self Publish market we find TYPE 2 clients that don´t understand an illustrator should be hired for his portfolio instead of just being hired to be remotely controlled.
+Once again only on the new Self Publish market we find TYPE 2 clients which don´t understand that an illustrator should be hired for his portfolio instead of just being used to be remotely controlled.

 Professional companies, hire illustrators based on what they showcase on their portfolios.

 Because... that artist portfolio reflects not only the pretty pics he does but also how skilled that person his at his job.
 Something that in the Self Publish client market is rarely recognized beyond the fact some people can do pretty pics.

 When a publisher/company hires a professional illustrator is because people inside that company understand that the illustrator will be able to do for them the same he did for other clients.
 And they recognize that for that end result to work, the artist needs to be free to put his own creative input into each project.